emmideric/alx-system_engineering-devops/README.md

-Displaying contents of two files
+Displaying Head and Tail of a file